Traditional Project Management

-We advise you to read the PM Guide 2.0 in any case, since this forms the certification basis at IAPM for classic project management and gives an overview of all the relevant theme areas.
+We advise you to read the Project Managers' Guide (IAPM) in any case, since this forms the certification basis at IAPM for classic project management and gives an overview of all the relevant theme areas.

 The IAPM's traditional project management baseline

-The PM Guide 2.0’s content covers all aspects of theoretical knowledge that are necessary in order to implement a project.
+The contents of the Project Managers' Guide (IAPM) cover all aspects of theoretical knowledge that are necessary in order to implement a project.
 From project check to project close-out, it provides project managers with a comprehensive summary of all the knowledge that they need to perform their everyday project activities.
-The PM Guide 2.0 is the basis for the IAPM certification programme and it defines all the knowledge elements that are necessary to pass the certification examinations for each level.
+The Project Managers' Guide (IAPM) is the basis for the IAPM certification programme and it defines all the knowledge elements that are necessary to pass the certification examinations for each level.

 Slack: Getting Past Burnout, Busywork, and the Myth of Total Efficiency

 Tom DeMarco isn’t a conventional textbook author.
 Slack is one of his best books to date, so it’s definitely a worthwhile read.
 DeMarco explains how to increase organisational agility in his book, which coaches readers on how to integrate and thoughtfully use slack in their workday and corporate culture.
 Slack is a book that should be on every manager’s shelf and an absolute must for all (stressed) project managers.